CodeWithAbbas/CodeWithAbbas/README.md

 - 👋 Hi, I’m @CodeWithAbbas

-- 👀 I’m interested in Embedded system (Microcontroller & FPGA)
-- 🌱 I’m currently learning VHDL language in Vivado
-- 💞️ I’m looking to collaborate on FPGA Algorithms
-- 📫 How to reach me ...
-(18jzele0237@uetpeshawar.edu.pk)
+I am a software engineer with a passion for embedded systems, specifically Microcontrollers and FPGAs.
+I am currently learning VHDL language using Vivado and eager to collaborate on FPGA algorithms.
+I believe that through collaboration, we can push the boundaries of what is possible with FPGA technology.
+If you are interested in working with me, feel free to reach me at 18jzele0237@uetpeshawar.edu.pk.

 <!---
 CodeWithAbbas/CodeWithAbbas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.